ChangeVision/astah-miro-plugin/README.md

 ### Export

-1. open the diagram you want to export to miro with astah*.
+1. open the diagram you want to export to miro with Astah.
 1. `[Tools] -> [miro] -> [Export diagram to miro]`